Intriguing and eye-popping facts about travel and hospitality

 the amount back packers and gap year students spend during a 58-day trip – considerably more than other tourists demographics (WYSE Travel).

 Youth travellers seek meaningful and educational travel experiences that mix cultural immersion, study, language learning, work experience and volunteering.
+Experiences vouched for by trusted user reviews are the key to this demographic’s heart.

 A Goldman Sachs study found that, of consumers who’ve stayed in peer-to-peer lodging within the last five years, 36% prefer peer-to-peer lodgings, 40% prefer hotels, and 24% have no preference between the two.